No increase in average cost of Washington workers’ compensation insurance in 2021

-The state Department of Labor & Industries (L&I) said Monday there will be no increase for the average premium rate in 2021 “even though our projections for next year’s claims indicate rate increases are needed.”
+The state Department of Labor & Industries (L&I) said Monday there will be no increase for the average workers’ compensation premium rate in 2021 “even though our projections for next year’s claims indicate rate increases are needed.”

 L&I Director Joel Sacks said in a statement the agency has “the funds for existing claims and contingency reserves to help during tough times, like today.”